janus-idp/backstage-plugins/README.md

 ## Create a new plugin

-Run the following command to start a new plugin and follow the instructions:
+Run the following command to create a new plugin and follow the instructions:

 ```console
 yarn new